anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 What follows will eventually be a complete index to each of the four Gospels, showing which passages are included, which are omitted because a parallel is included elsewhere, and which are simply omitted.
 See the [Introduction](#introduction) for a broad overview of how the Gospels are treated in the lectionary.

-The semi-continuous series from Epiphany 3 to the end of Ordinary Time is shown in bold.
+The semicontinuous series from Epiphany 3 to the end of Ordinary Time is shown in bold.

 ## Matthew (Year A)